OHI-Science/ohiprep/globalprep/cw_pressure_trash/v2015/readme.md

 **Time Range**: N/A
 **Format**: GeoTIFF

-## NOTE: Oct 3 2016: MRF moved relevant files to summarize raster data at ohi region scale from "archive_PressuresRegionExtract"
+The ZonalExtract.R file is used to extract the trash raster data for each OHI region.